Votrient® (pazopanib) for Kidney Cancer

 - Tell your healthcare provider if you plan to have surgery while taking VOTRIENT, as you will need to stop taking VOTRIENT at least 7 days before surgery

-What is the most important information I should know about Votrient?
+What important information I should know about Votrient?

 - Votrient can cause serious liver problems including death.